 I’d opt for the city centre if you’re spending a few days in Glasgow first – this way you don’t need to pay for a car during your time in the city (you probably won’t need a vehicle whilst in the centre of Glasgow) and can avoid the hassle and costs of parking too.

 Don’t forget to add fuel costs to the expense of renting a vehicle when you’re trying to work out costs!

 Car hire can be quite affordable if there’s a group of you travelling together.
 Grab a great deal on car rental from Glasgow here.

 If you’re driving from Glasgow to Fort William, then it’s worth knowing it takes under 3 hours to travel between them by road.
 You simply need to follow the A82.

 If you’re planning to take your time to drive this route, then the key stops to make along the way are Loch Lomond, Trossachs National Park and Glencoe Valley.

-Travel Guide to Glasgow and Fort William
+Top Travel Tips for Glasgow and Fort William

 When to Visit?